mrdimfox/scripts/README.md

 ## Scripts

--  apps_install.ps1, soop_setup.ps1 — install most of useful apps with scoop and configure it.
+- `setup` — install the most of useful apps with scoop and configure it.
 See more comments inside.
--  Set-ClipboardImage.ps1 — copy png images into clipboard by path.
+- `utils/Set-ClipboardImage.ps1` — copy png images into clipboard by path.
+- `ahk/CapsLangSwitch` — switch a lang with CapsLock (`Ctrl+Shift` keys must be set for lang switching in Windows settings).
+- `ahk/WindowsTermQuakeMode` — show Windows Terminal in [Guake](http://guake-project.org/) mode (`Win+Grave` keys is used).